Editor’s note: This is one of our most popular posts so we’ve updated it recently.

-When my 3 year old and I were talking about what she wanted to be for Halloween this year, we scrolled through the Target website looking at all the costumes.
+When my 3-year-old and I were talking about what she wanted to be for Halloween this year, we scrolled through Amazon looking at all the costumes.
 She loved the Paw Patrol ones, thought the Batgirl costume was pretty cool but then told me, “No, no, no, I want to be a pine cone for Halloween”.
 And it stuck.
 I asked her about it the next day “I want to be a pine cone”.
-Finally we made the trip to the craft store and she decided that even though she loves pink AND purple, a pine cone it is.
+Finally, we made the trip to the craft store and she decided that even though she loves pink AND purple, a pine cone it is.

 This post contains some affiliate links – meaning if you click through the links and buy anything, the retailer will pay me a small commission at no additional cost to you!
 I never link to anything that I haven’t actually used.

 I ordered a brown t-shirt and brown tutu from Amazon to use as the base and they were surprisingly affordable.
 Then I bought a few pieces of felt to experiment with to make sure that was the right fabric.
 Felt is easy to work with because it’s hardy and forgiving and cheap!
 I got a few sheets for a dollar and experimented with a few sketches on the shape of the pine cone pieces.
 There is a fine line between a pine cone and owl feather so I made sure that we stayed in our pine cone lane.
 Once I settled on the shape, I traced it on the felt and cut a few out.

 Once I was happy with the size/shape, I bought a yard of brown felt and cut out as many pieces as I could.
 I laid them out on the shirt and tutu to get the pattern right.
 It felt like it was lacking depth.

 I bought some light brown craft paint and sponge painted the edges of the felt.
 I flattened the tutu and started laying out the felt with straight pins.